justinsunho/leesreview.com/content/pages/classroom-prep.md

 title: Classroom Prep
 hero:
   title: Ace your Class Exams
-  description: If your student is struggling in an honors class or wants to get
+  description: If your student is struggling in an honors class or want to get
     ahead of their AP tests, we can help through our highly experienced classroom prep pages.
   buttonText: See all of our available classes